-If you’re looking for the best afternoon tea in Belfast, you’ve landed in the right place!
+If you’re looking for the best afternoon tea Belfast has to offer in 2021, you’ve landed in the right place!

 As a city with a rich culinary heritage, Belfast is a wonderful place to throw caution to the wind and indulge.